Rock Me Tonite: History

 The video shoot was held in Los Angeles within two weeks of the world premiere date.
 Squier showed up on the soundstage and saw the decorated set.
 It was not what he had envisioned, and he expressed his misgivings.
 Ortega reassured him that the finished version would look like he wanted it to.
 Squier later stated, "I didn't like the sheets but I trusted the guy."
 Tom Mohler, one of Squier's managers, asked Ortega to make sure there was footage of the band performing the entire song to use as coverage; he says Ortega promised to do so but did not.

-Mohler pleaded with Capitol president Jim Mazza to just cancel the video but the label stood firm.
+Mohler pleaded with Capitol president Jim Mazza to cancel the video but the label stood firm.
 "I wish I had had the balls to say to the label, 'We're not putting it out,'" Mohler laments.

 Squier was aghast when he watched the video.
 Capitol told him not to worry since the single was so successful but his girlfriend told him it would ruin him.
 He was touring at the time and recalls that as soon as the video came out, he stopped selling out shows, in some cases performing to half-empty arenas.
 "I couldn't figure out why Capitol didn't pull that video and make another one," said Warren DeMartini of Ratt, who were opening for Squier at the time.
 Squier learned later that he could have done so himself, as Bruce Springsteen had been able to do with a video he disliked.
 "Everything I'd worked for my whole life was crumbling and I couldn't stop it."

 As a result, he fired both his managers within a month.
 While they understood why, it was painful for Mohler in particular since Squier had been best man at his wedding earlier in the year.
 He hired Stiefel to replace them, completed his tour then took two years to release his next album, Enough Is Enough.
 He has never matched his early chart success since then.